Looking for things to do in Winnipeg, Manitoba? These are the must-see attractions.

 We visited the Journey to Churchill display and it is one of the most mesmerizing animal displays we've ever seen.

-The polar bears have air-conditioned rooms in the summer to keep them cool, but when visiting in the winter, they are in their element.
+The polar bears have access to swimming pools, shade, and air-conditioned areas in the summer to keep them cool, but when visiting in the winter, they are in their element.

 Winter is actually the best time to visit the zoo because that is when the animals are most active.